What To Do With Your Million Dollar Idea

 If you are good at marketing, still budget more capital than you think you’ll need towards spreading your message.

-Especially if you have a finite amount of resources – time and money – allot at least half of those resources to marketing.
+Especially if you have a finite amount of resources – time and money – allot at least half of those resources to marketing, and even that’s being conservative.

-You can invent the most elegant, cost effective, brilliant solution for a major problem, and if people don’t:
+You can invent the most elegant, cost effective, brilliant solution for a major problem that everyone has.

 - Know about it